kamilburda/batcher/docs/sections/Customization/Procedures.md

 Options:
 * *Object to scale*: Whether to scale the current image, current layer, or other objects (e.g. background/foreground).
-* *New width*: The new width, specified using an absolute unit (pixels, inches, ...) or a percentage (from the current image, layer, ...).
+* *New width*: The new width, specified using an absolute unit (pixels, inches, ...) or a percentage (of width of the current image, layer, ...).
-* *New height*: The new height, specified using an absolute unit (pixels, inches, ...) or a percentage (from the current image, layer, ...).
+* *New height*: The new height, specified using an absolute unit (pixels, inches, ...) or a percentage (of width of the current image, layer, ...).
 * *Aspect ratio*: Affects how scaling is performed, either preserving or ignoring the aspect ratio.
   * *None (Stretch)*: The aspect ratio is ignored (i.e. the image/layer is stretched).
   * *Keep, adjust width*: The aspect ratio is preserved.
 You may adjust the width, while the height is calculated automatically.